-When I began studying at Herzing University, I worked with a fun, caring and loving dental hygienist named Zuma.
+When I began studying in the Herzing University dental hygienist bachelor's degree program in Minnesota, I worked with a fun, caring and loving dental hygienist named Zuma.
 She taught me about the opportunities to volunteer my time after I get my degree, and has been a big inspiration for me in my career.
 She works part-time as a dental hygienist and also on a sliding fee scale as a dental assistant in a low-income community in Minneapolis.

 Being a dental hygienist is more than cleaning teeth.
 It is about teaching people how to maintain their oral health as well as helping to detect and prevent serious health conditions.
 During a regular dental checkup, a dental hygienist screens for oral and throat cancer, thyroid issues, malnutrition, eating disorders and more.